-Following a review of the competition structure and consultation with regions and clubs, Scottish Squash are implementing a new competition structure for the 2017/18 season.
-The new competition structure will take effect from the new season and links to both junior and senior competitions.
+Following a review of the competition structure and consultation with regions and clubs, Scottish Squash implemented a new competition structure for the 2017/18 season.

 The aims behind the competition restructure are: